howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 In this tutorial, you'll learn how to build an _idiomatic_ GraphQL server entirely from scratch.
 You are going to use the following technologies:

-- [Typescript](https://www.typescriptlang.org/) - Strongly typed superset of Javascript that can be transpiled back to Javascript.
+- [TypeScript](https://www.typescriptlang.org/): Strongly typed superset of Javascript that can be transpiled back to Javascript.
 Typescript has enjoyed significant adoption and love in the developer community for the type-safety and improved developer experience it provides.
-- [Apollo Server](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server): Fully-featured GraphQL Server with focus on easy setup, performance and great developer experience,
+- [Apollo Server](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server): Fully-featured GraphQL Server with focus on easy setup, performance and great developer experience.
-- [Nexus](https://github.com/graphql-nexus/nexus): A library for creating robust, type-safe GraphQL Schema using Javascript/Typescript.
+- [Nexus](https://github.com/graphql-nexus/nexus): A library for creating robust, type-safe GraphQL schemas using JavaScript/TypeScript.
-- [Prisma](https://www.prisma.io/): Next-generation Node.js and Typescript ORM.
-You can use the Prisma Client to access your database inside of
+- [Prisma](https://www.prisma.io/): Next-generation Node.js and TypeScript ORM.
+You can use Prisma Client to access your database inside of
   GraphQL resolvers.